mehulagg/gitlab_test/doc/development/fe_guide/style/vue.md

 Typically, when testing a Vue component, the component should be "re-mounted" in every test block.

-To achieve this, we create a mutable `wrapper` variable inside the top-level `describe` block, mount the component using [`mount`](https://vue-test-utils.vuejs.org/api/#mount)/[`shallowMount`](https://vue-test-utils.vuejs.org/api/#shallowMount), and reassign the resulting [`Wrapper`](https://vue-test-utils.vuejs.org/api/wrapper/#wrapper) instance to our `wrapper` variable.
+To achieve this, we:

+1. create a mutable `wrapper` variable inside the top-level `describe` block;
+1. mount the component using [`mount`](https://vue-test-utils.vuejs.org/api/#mount)/[`shallowMount`](https://vue-test-utils.vuejs.org/api/#shallowMount), and finally;
+1. reassign the resulting [`Wrapper`](https://vue-test-utils.vuejs.org/api/wrapper/#wrapper) instance to our `wrapper` variable.

-To avoid duplicating our mounting logic, we typically define a `createComponent` factory that we can reuse in each test block.
+To avoid duplicating our mounting logic, it is useful to define a `createComponent` factory that we can reuse in each test block.
 This is a closure which should reassign our `wrapper` variable to the result of [`mount`](https://vue-test-utils.vuejs.org/api/#mount)/[`shallowMount`](https://vue-test-utils.vuejs.org/api/#shallowMount).

 ```javascript